 YES!
 Neurofeedback can often make huge changes for someone very quickly, within a few sessions, but those results WILL NOT be permanent.
 We are changing patterns.
 Some of them are deep, long-held patterns.
 They don't give up easily and this takes time.
 When people quit too early, they will likely see their benefits diminish over time.
 It also takes at least 2 sessions a week to see benefits.
 Once a week will not be enough.

 Everyone is different.
 Some people feel things after just 2 or 3 sessions.
 I didn't feel anything until after my 9th session.
-We will know by15 sessions whether or not neurofeedback will help you and your symptoms.
+We will know by around 15 sessions whether or not neurofeedback will help you and your symptoms.

 Generally, that is not a problem.
 As you train your brain towards beneficial patterns, your need for medication will likely decrease.
 You can and should work closely with your prescribing doctor to titrate off your medications to avoid over-medication.
 ADD/ADHD, anti-depressant, mood stabilizers, anti-psychotic medications are all common for people when starting neurofeedback.
 Our goal is to reduce those as much as possible if not eliminate them entirely.
 The only exceptions to taking medication while training include benzodiazepines (Xanax, Ativan, Klonopin, etc.) and active recreational drug and alcohol abuse.